Modern Slavery Act Transparency Statement 2019

-Cornerstone Telecommunications Infrastructure Limited ("Cornerstone"), was founded in 2012 as a joint venture between Vodafone and Telefónica to manage the telecommunications network sites for both companies, including the consolidation of sites to create a single grid.
-Cornerstone provides the infrastructure that allows Vodafone and Telefónica to locate their antennas and associated cellular radio equipment and generate efficiencies in cell site deployment and the operation of the network infrastructure.
-In accordance with s.54 of the Modern Slavery Act 2015, this statement sets out the steps Cornerstone has taken during the 2017-2018 financial year to try and ensure that slavery and human trafficking is not taking place in any of the supply chains and any part of its own business.
+Cornerstone Telecommunications Infrastructure Limited (“Cornerstone”) was founded in 2012 as a joint venture between Vodafone and Telefonica to build and manage the telecommunications network sites for both companies, including the consolidation of sites to create a single grid.
+Cornerstone provides the infrastructure that allows Vodafone and Telefonica to locate their antennas and associated cellular radio equipment and generate efficiencies in cell site deployment and the operation of the network infrastructure.
+In accordance with s.54 of the Modern Slavery Act 2015, this statement sets out the steps Cornerstone has taken during the 2018-2019 financial year to try and ensure that slavery and human trafficking is not taking place in any of the supply chains and any part of its own business.

 Cornerstone organisational structure and supply chain

-Cornerstone directly employs approximately 260 people throughout the UK, but we engage with a range of other service providers and equipment suppliers/partners to deliver our projects.
+Cornerstone employs approximately 230 people throughout the UK.
+We also engage with a range of other service providers and equipment suppliers/partners to deliver our projects.
 The supply chain for our core activities consists of established suppliers/partners within the telecoms industry, providing services such as site acquisition, design, construction, and maintenance.
 We also work closely with providers of the following products and services:

 - Real estate and town and country planning professional services;

 - Design and construction services for existing and new assets;

 - Maintenance and repair services for our asset base;

 - IT software and managed services.